 My Top 3 Places to Visit in Turkey in Winter

 Pamukkale is truly one of the best places to visit in Turley in winter.
 Why?
-Because this is not a sea with the beach where you depend on the weather.
+Because this is not a sea with a beach where you depend on the weather.
 Yes, it’s windy and yes, the temperature fluctuates between +10+15C.
 Just pack the right clothes to stay warm and you’ll be able to enjoy the entire region.

 In fact, if you want to experience Pamukkale to the fullest and splash in hot springs, you want to visit this destination when the weather is cold.
 From the end of May to September (the busiest touristy season), it is unbearably hot.